The conditional logic in AnQi CMS template: flexible application{% if ... elif ... else ... %}Achieving multi-branch control

 {% endarchiveDetail %}

-In this example, the system will first check if the article is a "headline", and if so, it will display the "headline" tag and skip the subsequent judgment.If not, then continue to check whether it is a 'slide', and so on.ifandelifOnly when none of the conditions are met will the execution take place.elseContent within the block.
-The characteristic of sequential execution makeselifvery efficient and intuitive when handling priority or mutual exclusion conditions.
+In this example, the system will first check if the article is a "top news", if so, it will display the "top news" tag and skip the subsequent judgment.If it is not, then continue to check whether it is a 'slide', and so on.If allifandelifOnly when none of the conditions are met will the execution take placeelseContent within a block.
+This sequential execution feature allowselifIt is very efficient and intuitive when dealing with priority or mutual exclusion conditions.

-Masterif/elif/elseThe basic usage is just the first step, to master the Anqi CMS template, we also need to understand some advanced details:
+Masterif/elif/elseThe basic usage is just the first step, to master the Anqing CMS template, we still need to understand some advanced details:

 Summary

-In the Anq CMS template,{% if ... elif ... else ... %}Combinatorial tags, providing powerful dynamic content capabilities for website operators.Whether it is a simple yes or no choice, or a complex multi-branch judgment, they can all help us display the most appropriate and attractive content based on different conditions.By flexibly applying these conditional logic,配合好运算符和空白符控制,we can build high-quality websites with better user experience and lower maintenance costs.
+The AnQi CMS template includes{% if ... elif ... else ... %}The combination tag provides powerful content dynamicization capabilities for website operators.Whether it is a simple yes-or-no choice or a complex multi-branch judgment, they can all help us intelligently display the most appropriate and attractive content according to different conditions.By flexibly applying these conditional logic, coordinating with good operators and whitespace control, we can build high-quality websites with better user experience and lower maintenance costs.

-Why is my{% if ... %}result different from what I expected?This is usually caused by improper use of variable type, value, or operator in the condition expression.
+1. Why my{% if ... %}The judgment result does not match the expected?This is usually due to improper use of variable types, values, or operators in the conditional expression.
 Please check:

-• Does the variable exist or is it empty? nilValue, empty string, empty list, number0Is usually evaluated asfalse.
+- Does the variable exist or is it empty?

 **3.{% elif ... %}and `{%